huabin91/mein-profil/1-Programmierkenntnisse/3-Öffentliche-Entwicklungstools/1-Versionskontrollsystem/1-Git/1-GitBasicCommand.md

 Options that let you show  only a subset of commits.

 ## 1.5 Undoing Things
+### 1.5.1 after commit, also add new files / modify commit message
 When you commit too early and possibly forget to add some files, or you muss up you commit message.
 ```
 $ git commit --amend